 A - After fitting your pet, be sure the remaining opening in your sliding door fits you.
 If it's tight and this situation displeases you, look for a dog door sliding glass door with a higher aspect ratio for the flap.
 For example, why get a 14" x 23" flap if your pet can easily use a 12" x 23"?
 You just saved two inches.
 Or you can put a pet door directly through the glass of your sliding glass door: See Pet Doors "Through The Glass" Category Page..

 Q: How do you measure the track on sliding glass door models?

 A: Measure the inside of the track with measuring tape or a ruler from the deepest part up inside the top track and down into the deepest part down inside the bottom track.
 Don't assume that it's a "standard" size track, it's very important to have accurate measurements.
 Always compare your track height to adjustment ranges shown for the various dog doors.
 Patio Pacific offers custom heights for odd-sized sliders and windows.
 Hale panels require a slightly different measuring method (Standard and Omni panel), these products require you to measure from deepest part of the bottom track up to the track wall, or first feature you touch, when measuring to the top of the track.

 Measuring for a Patio Panel

 Measuring for a Hale Standard/Omni Panel

 Q - My sliding glass door has 2 sliding doors.
-Do you have any patio panels inserts that will work for this type of door?
+Do you have any patio panel pet door inserts that will work for this type of door?

 A - Depending on the track setup we have had customers install the Thermo Panel IIIe in this type of sliding door.
 However, a good way to install them is to move one of your sliding glass doors over offsetting it.
-Then install that pet door panel and make the offset slider stationary, serving as the wall.
+Then install that sliding glass door pet door and make the offset slider stationary, serving as the wall.

 Q: What is the potential problem with getting a dog door with the range 74 3/4"-77 3/4" for a track height of 74 3/4"?